CloudLabsAI-Azure/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     ![](images/E2T1S2.png)

-1. Now that you have no storage mounted, click on Mount Storage in the dialog box and click on Apply, click on **Show advanced settings** or if the dialog box appears below to provide the storage details without clicking on advaned setting.
+1. Now that you have no storage mounted, click on Mount Storage in the dialog box and click on Apply, click on **Show advanced settings** or if the dialog box appears below to provide the storage details without clicking on advaned setting follow the below instructions.

 1. Follow the below-mentioned instructions and click on **Create Storage (5)**.